timseo/ga_p4/README.md

 ## Stretch Goals
-* Let users create their own drink boards
+* Persist data received from socket.io
 * Create a separate interface for beverage vendors
 * User can upload their own images
 * Diplay metrics on graph

 ## Unsolved
+* Stickers on all pages
+* Image instead of 'circles'
-* TBA
+* Facebook OAuth

 ## Links